 - Investing in resources that boost children’s learning, such as laptops or tablets.

-How do I Apply for Pupil Premium Funding for my Child ?
+How do I Apply for Pupil Premium Funding?

 Once the UTC is aware that a student is in receipt of Pupil Premium funding by the local authority, we will identify where a student is at risk of underachievement and put plans in place to address this in line with the strategies outlined in the documents linked below.